wzicha/100-Days-Of-Python/Day26/readme.md

 Intermediate list and dictionary comprehension project.
-Creation of a NATO alphabet project
+Creation of a nato-phonetic alphabet project so we can spell things out on the telephone.

-Squaring numbers and filtering even numbers as well as data overlap challenges included
+Challenges: 1) Squaring numbers and filtering even numbers 2) Data overlap